Tag

 Image used with permission by copyright holder

 It’s hard to quantify what Notion is because it does so many things.
 It works as a database, calendar, Kanban board, and more.
-It’s great for project management, book writing, social media calendars, and just about anything else you can imagine.
+It’s great for project management, book writing, calendars, and just about anything else you can imagine.

 That level of flexibility is what makes Notion such an amazing app.
 It’s a productivity tool that can be used by anyone for just about anything.
 It’s particularly popular among the bullet journal crowd, and it’s a must-have tool for any professional who needs help organizing and compiling their workflows.